 Significantly, a fear of spiders is encouraged by the negative depictions of spiders in films, television programmes and even in books.
 This isn’t anything new, but recognising that it is feeding the idea of arachnids being worthy of our fear is important.
 What’s more, the level of misinformation out there about spiders feeds into the idea that they are worth fearing, which causes this fear and justifies why it is so prevalent in the population.
 For example, the likelihood of being presented with a spider which can actually do harm (a legitimate reason to be fearful) is incredibly low.
 Of the 44,500 different species in the World, only 2% of them have the potential to do any harm to us.

-If you would like to have a more in-depth look at the fear of spiders, have a read of this article, written earlier in the year by Georgia Burgess, which looks more closely at what it is and what some of the causes for it can be.
+If you would like to have a more in-depth look at the fear of spiders, have a read of Georgia Burgess' article, How do you know if you have arachnophobia, which looks more closely at what it is and what some of the causes for it can be.

 Some experts believe that we are fearful of spiders because they are perceived as a constant threat.
 There are claims from some researchers that every person is always within ten feet of a spider.
 This constant proximity to arachnids represents an exhausting condition for those who suffer from arachnophobia.
 But how does that affect their day to day lives?
 Here are just some of the habits which show how people are living with a fear of spiders.

 Many sufferers will often find themselves scanning the room for spiders or webs and the potential areas where they think that spiders could be found.
 This is particularly common when they are in spaces which are not within their control, such as visiting other people’s homes or public areas and buildings.

 When presented with imagery, like in the aforementioned media, it is common for arachnophobes to avert their gaze or even skip those sections.
 In the worst case scenario, they may even disengage from the content completely.